vaughany/moodle-courseawards/readme.md

 It is probably a good idea to fully read through this readme before embarking on any installation or bug reporting.

+## Licence

+Copyright (C) 2009-2012  Paul Vaughan

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## Purpose

 The Course Awards blocks and report form part of a much larger Moodle course rating system (called Moodle Medals) which is used to recognise good practice on Moodle courses and also provide targets for course development.
 Learner feedback is used to inform medals awarded, however a course must also meet or exceed other criteria to gain a medal.
 The Bronze medal has basic criteria which must be met, the Silver medal has moderate criteria and the Gold medal has quite strict criteria.
 The criteria themselves and how they are judged is performed by staff manually: this plugin is used to inform one aspect of that process.